benbranyon/slsc-archive/wp-content/plugins/coming-soon/README.txt

 This is always a caching issue.
 Go to the caching plugin's setting page and clear the cache.
 [More Info &raquo;](http://support.seedprod.com/article/83-how-to-clear-wp-super-caches-cache)

+= Can I build my entire site with this page builder? =

+This page builder is intended for landing pages only.
+If your website only had a small number of pages you could in theory only use SeedProd.
+However if you have a large website there are other page builders with the wordpress.org plugin repo that will let you build your entire site.

 == Screenshots ==